 Fashe is a Shopify theme developed by Colorlib.

 Annabelle has been around for a while and it’s still a free yet powerful alternative to the options offered by Shopify.
-Using high-quality images you can transform this basic theme into an online store that feels expensive while keeping your costs very minimal.
+Using high-quality images you can transform this basic theme into an online store that feels luxurious.

 If you’re a merchant with a large inventory and multiple collections, Supply could be the Shopify theme for you.
-This theme will make you shine if you’ve got more than 50 products, over 5 collections, or large menus.
+This theme will make you shine if you’re selling more than 50 products.

-Another interesting feature is that it lets you activate filters so your customers can filter collection pages by brand, price, and other customizable options.
+Another interesting feature with Supply is the ability for customers to filter by collection pages by brand, price, and other customizable options.
 The theme also has a simple integration with the Product Reviews app, which allows you to add a customer review feature to your products.

 While the latest update to the theme seems like it has brought the speed of the site slightly down (according to user reviews), Supply is still a great alternative to a paid theme if you have a long list of products on sale and you’re on a budget.